 When using this website, your personal data will be processed by us as the data controller and stored for as long as is necessary for the fulfilment of the purposes specified and statutory requirements.
 Below, we will provide information about which data this involves, how it will be processed and to which rights you are entitled to in this regard.

-Personal data, as defined by Article 4(1) General Data Protection Regulation (GDPR) includes any information relating to an identified or identifiable naturel person.
+Personal data, as defined by Article 4(1) General Data Protection Regulation (GDPR) includes any information relating to an identified or identifiable natural person.

-This data protection information shall apply to the processing of data on our institute’s website “www.scai.fraunhofer.de” by the controller, the:
+This data protection information is applicable to data processing on the www.scai.fraunhofer.de website by the controller: